rohit-pardasani/RDQuantization/README.md

 5. Sampling Rate: 1 sample/minute

-6. Database Used for Present Model: MIMIC-III
+6. Database Used for Present Models: MIMIC-III

 7. Annotations: Clinical annotations of 912 records